sabidhasan/ChatStat/README.md

 License
 ---------
-Mypy is licensed under the terms of the MIT License (see the file LICENSE).
+ChatStat is licensed under the terms of the MIT License (see the file LICENSE).